athNdev/BBResque/README.md

 Luckily, BBResque does all this for you in just a few clicks!
 Follow the steps below to see how.

-### Command for updating, checking BBResque's version on your PC, running these every time before you run the program is recommended as we are consistently updating BBResque
+### Commands for updating, checking BBResque's version on your PC, running these every time before you run the program is recommended as we are consistently updating BBResque
 [//]: # (Commands for updating and checking versions of the program)

 1) Commands for checking the latest available version: